What Does it Take to Be a Financial Quantitative Analyst?

 How do I Become a Financial Quantitative Analyst?

-Education needed to be a Financial Quantitative Analyst:
+What education is needed to be a Financial Quantitative Analyst?

 Image Credit: Dave Dugdale via Creative Commons Attribution-Share Alike 2.0 Generic